NextronSystems/analysis-cockpit-manual/usage/baselining-best-practices.rst

    Lucene Query

 .. note::
-   You can Alt/Shift click items in the fields to add them as a ``NOT`` filtert to your search.
+   You can Alt/Shift click items in the top field view to add them as a ``NOT`` filtert to your search.

 Case Creation from Search Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^